danielR2001/flutter_exoplayer/example/README.md

-# exoplayer_example
+# flutter_exoplayer example

-This is an example usage of audioplayers plugin.
+This is an example usage of flutter_exoplayer plugin.

 It's a simple app with three tabs.